View and export

 Viewing Drawings

 The CAD document page is CAD Explorer's main viewer.
 It renders your drawing with high-fidelity vector graphics and lets you zoom and inspect it in detail.
-The drawing opens fitted to the window.
+By default a drawing opens framed on its saved view, the area and zoom it was last saved showing.

 Use the Transparency colour control to set the background shown behind the drawing, including a fully transparent option.
 Your choice is remembered the next time you open the app and is also used as the fill when you export to a format that doesn't keep transparency.